prerana-reddy-m/docker/Day 1.md

 CMD ["python", "app.py"]

-Build the image:
+When you “build” this file:

 docker build -t myapp .

-Run the container:

-docker run myapp
+It creates an image (a ready-to-use box) 🧊.
+Then you can “run” containers from it.

 ☁️ Docker Hub

-Docker Hub = GitHub for Docker images
+Think of Docker Hub as GitHub but for Docker.

-Example ready-to-use images:
+It stores images that anyone can download and use — for example:

-mysql — Database
+mysql → Database

-nginx — Web server
+nginx → Web server

-python — Python environment
+python → Python environment

-You can also push your own images to share.
+You can even upload (push) your own images to share.

 🧩 Docker Compose

-If your app needs multiple containers (web + database), Docker Compose handles them together:
+If your app needs many containers (e.g., one for the app, one for the database), Docker Compose helps you manage them all together using a simple docker-compose.yml file.

+Instead of starting each manually, one command does it all:

 docker-compose up

-Example docker-compose.yml:
+Example:

 version: "3"
 services: